-Here the annualised returns from the investment are around 9.5%.
+Here the annualized return from the investment is around 9.5%.

 Uses and Interpretation of ROI

-ROI of any investment will be dependent on the various factors that impact the performance of that asset class.
+- ROI of any investment will be dependent on various factors that impact the performance of that asset class.

-Calculating ROI can be used to optimise one’s own financial investments portfolio.
+- Calculating ROI can be used to optimize one’s own financial investments portfolio.